FintanMi/guitar-hub/README.md

   * Navigation Menu
     * Contains the links to the Home, Electric, Acoustic, Bass and Gallery pages and will be responsive on all devices
     * Users will be able to navigate easily between pages on different sized devices

 ![Navigation Menu](docs/readme_images/navbar.JPG)

   * Footer
     * This section of the website contains the social media, email and phone information.
 The social media icons are clickable and will bring the user to a new tab.
 These icons are accessible to visually impaired users by implementing the use of aria-labels.

 ![Footer](docs/readme_images/footer.JPG)

+  * Favicon
+    * A site wide favicon will be implemented showing the Guitar Hub logo in the tab header allowing the website to be easily identified when a user has multiple tabs open